 Why should I switch to tubeless bike tyres?

-Tubeless tyres offer a number of benefits with the primary support of instantly sealing the tyre when a puncture occurs.
+The main benefit to tubeless tyres: they instantly seal the tyre when a puncture occurs.
 The tubeless sealant, which sits in the tyre, instantly seals the hole preventing the rider from getting a flat and ruining their ride!

 What do I need to go tubeless?